JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/NotesPerformance.md

 Cache is also much more expensive than other memory.

 ## Conclusion
-Fundementally a high clock speed in most important in the CPU since the more instructions that can be perfomed per second in a CPU the better it will be at running programs.
-Clock speed is always benefitial, but cache and cores and much more useful for high end processing like renderign 3d graphics, but might not always be benfitial.
-However without efficient cache freqeunt instructions will take hundrends of times longer to fetch.
-More cores can when utilized effceintly can provide many more times the processing power.
+Fundementally a high clock speed in most important in the CPU since the more instructions that can be perfomed per second in a CPU the faster it will be at running programs.
+Clock speed is always benefitial, while more cache and cores are useful for high end processing like renderign 3d graphics, they might not always be benfitial.
+However without efficient cache, freqeunt instructions will take hundrends of times longer to fetch.
+More cores, when utilized effciently, can provide many more times the processing power.
+Both more cash and cores come at a large price at the end of the performance curve.

 ### references
 - [pmt.physicsandmathstutor.com](https://pmt.physicsandmathstutor.com/download/Computer-Science/A-level/Notes/OCR/1.1-Characteristics-of-Contemporary-Processors-Input-Output-and-Storage-Devices/Intermediate/1.1.1.%20Structure%20and%20Function%20of%20the%20Processor.pdf)